Spatially-explicit decision support tools

 Project leader: Carolyn Lundquist, NIWA/University of Auckland

-We are developing these tools with involvement from key policy and management people in government, Māori, and community and stakeholder organisations to ensure they are ‘fit for purpose’ and fully integrated and tested within existing management systems.
+We are developing these tools with involvement from managers in central and local government, Māori, and community and stakeholder organisations to ensure they are ‘fit for purpose’ and applicable within existing management systems.

 Latest news and updates